JetBrains/qodana-cli/README.md

 ### init

-Configure project for Qodana
+Configure a project for Qodana

 #### Synopsis

-Configure project for Qodana: prepare Qodana configuration file by analyzing the project structure and generating a default configuration qodana.yaml file.
+Configure a project for Qodana: prepare Qodana configuration file by analyzing the project structure and generating a default configuration qodana.yaml file.

 ```
 init [flags]